Introduction to Veterinary Nursing Business Management VETMED5058

 By the end of this course students will be able to:

-■ Design an effective strategic plan using established models which are appropriate for a veterinary business context.
+2. Critically assess a business's strategic direction and design an effective strategic plan by using recognised and established models which are appropriate for a veterinary business context.

 Minimum Requirement for Award of Credits